MidwintersTomb/rusty-crow/README.md

 ### So how does this all work now?

-If you've done everything correctly so far, and have Rusty Crow running on a device with your gmail account and *App Password*, you're ready to get started.
-The main thing to remember is the identifier string you picked.
+If you've done everything correctly so far, and have Rusty Crow running on a device with your Gmail account and *App Password*, you're ready to get started.
+The main thing to remember is the *identifier string* you picked.

 Example:

-This was you starting up Rusty Crow via the BlackBird executable:
+This was how you started up Rusty Crow via the BlackBird executable:

 `./blackbird --username script.kiddie@gmail.com --password howtizwqjnyzgbcr --time 15 --string "library1475"`

 Now, all you have to do is send a plain text e-mail to your Gmail account with a subject of "Command (Identifier)".

-In the body of the e-mail you will include whatever commands you want to rub.  **Note:** It is one command per line, blank lines are considered the end of command instructions, and anything below a blank line will be ignored.
-(Make sure your e-mail client is sending plain text for the body, or use shift+enter between lines, as some mail clients will natively try to double space to look nice, or force a carriage return on word wrap.)
+In the body of the e-mail you will include whatever commands you want to run.  **Note:** It is one command per line, blank lines are considered the end of command instructions, and anything below a blank line will be ignored.  (*Make sure your e-mail client is sending plain text for the body, or use shift+enter for each new line, as some mail clients will natively try to double space to look nice, or force a carriage return on word wrap.*)

 Example:

-Send e-mail to "script.kiddie@gmail.com" with a subject of "Command (library1475".
+Send e-mail to "script.kiddie@gmail.com" with a subject of "Command (library1475)".
 The body of the e-mail is:

 ```
 pwd